ady-exe/BearHaven-Source/README.md

 - Use the BearHaven characters or branding outside this game

 **Note**:
-Some art assets I used are public domain from other artists.
+Some art assets I used are from other assets, therefore they still hold their respective licenses.
 This consists of the following, and the following only:
 - Forest Vegetation: This is a tilemap made by an amazing artist called MXTGames
 - Link: https://mxtgames.itch.io/forest-vegetation-lite
 - Kenney Tiny Battle: This is a tilemap made by a well-known asset maker called Kenney
 - Link: https://kenney.nl/assets/tiny-battle
+Full credit goes out to these artists.
+I highly appreciate all the content you make for us game developers!

 See [LICENSE_ASSETS](LICENSE_ASSETS) for full details.